-We have HICAPS facilities (a special EFTPOS machine) here at The Rosy Room Springfield Lakes Psychology Centre which means you will be able to claim private health rebates on the spot.
+We have HICAPS facilities (a special EFTPOS machine) here at The Rosy Room Psychology Practice which means you will be able to claim private health rebates on the spot.
 Not all providers are available through HICAPS and the amount that you receive back varies depending on your fund and level of cover.
 Please check with your Private Health Provider if you are concerned.

 Your session with your psychologist at The Rosy Room will usually be 50-60 minutes.
 You will decide with your psychologist how often you should attend therapy.
 This could be weekly, fortnightly or even monthly depending on your situation.
 Therapy needs to suit you and your lifestyle and our psychologists are flexible to working with you in a way that will best support your needs.

 Your first session will mainly be a getting to know you session where your psychologist will ask you a lot of questions about different areas of your life and get some context to help them understand what you are currently struggling with.
 You do not have to talk about anything you are uncomfortable to talk about and you can let your psychologist know.
 It is completely fine if you would prefer to just have some strategies for coping with a current issue and not go into detail about your past.
 Baring in mind though, it can be easier for your psychologist to assist you if they have a better understanding of what you have been through and how you tend to cope.